rkalis/dotfiles/README.md

 * At the top of the setup.sh file, my computer name is set, replace this with your own computer name

 ####  Packages
-This fodler is a collection of the programs and utilities I use frequently.
+This folder is a collection of the programs and utilities I use frequently.
 These lists can easily be amended to your liking.

 #### Repos
 This folder is a collection of my own repos, some of which are even private.
 The existing lists can easily be edited or replaced by custom lists.